-with F.Zuiko 38mm f1.8
+Images shot with the vintage F.Zuiko 38mm f1.8

 One great thing about living in Chiang Mai is how easy it is to walk around in the compact old town, exploring and finding places that aren’t on the tourist maps.

-I only really went there because I had been eating in Cafe 29, a place opposite Wat Pha Khao that I often went to when I first arrived Chiang Mai.
+I only really went there because I’d been eating at Cafe 29, a place opposite Wat Pha Khao that I often went to when I first arrived Chiang Mai.

 Statues of them, I mean.

 Being surrounded by these was a little strange if I let them spend too much time in my peripheral vision, although this wasn’t a bad thing – I felt uplifted, as temples always make me feel.